top of page

 SMART GFVC POLICY CENTRE (SGPC)

-From Soil to Shelf: Advancing a Sovereign, Integrated African Industrial Economy:
+From Soil to Shelf to Regeneration - Advancing a Sovereign, Integrated African Industrial Economy:

-Through a Pan-African GFVC economy-led systems approach, the Centre advances a sovereign, integrated economic system - aligning interconnected sectors across the full value chain, from soil to shelf, within a unified African industrial framework.
+Through a Pan-African Global Fashion Value Chain--led systems approach, the Centre advances a sovereign, integrated industrial architecture - aligning interconnected sectors across the full value chain, from soil to shelf to regeneration - within a unified GFVC AFRICA industrial framework.

 WHO WE ARE